-The Foundation Partners of AIID are:
+The Australian Institute for Infectious Disease (AIID) Foundation Partners are:

 The Victorian Government is the Major Supporting Partner, and is committed to the development of the AIID in Victoria to enhance our resilience to infectious disease and future pandemics.

 The Victorian Government will deliver up to $400 million to get the project off the ground and build the state-of-the-art facility.